-§ -OOO Declaration regarding identity disclosure. (a) A gamete bank or fertility clinic licensed in this State which collects gametes from a donor shall:

-- Provide the donor with information in a record about identity disclosure; and - (2) Obtain a declaration from the donor regarding identity disclosure.

-(b) A gamete bank or fertility clinic licensed in this State shall require a donor to sign a declaration, attested by a notarial officer or witnessed, that states that the donor agrees to disclose the donor's identity to a child conceived by assisted reproduction with the donor's gametes on request once the child attains eighteen years of age.
+(a) and (b) as provided under section -000. - § -000 Declaration regarding identity disclosure. (a) A gamete bank or fertility clinic licensed in this State which collects gametes from a donor shall: - Provide the donor with information in a record about identity disclosure; and - (2) Obtain a declaration from the donor regarding identity disclosure. - (b) A gamete bank or fertility clinic licensed in this notarial officer or witnessed, that states that the donor agrees to disclose the donor's identity to a child conceived by assisted reproduction with the donor's gametes on request once the child attains eighteen years of age.